MEMORIAL TRIBUTE - Martha Hawes

 From Debby Ely Douglas

 There is no good place to start when one needs to write about something as terrible as the loss of Martha Hawes.
 Martha and I met and became friends our freshman year in college.
 She was remarkable in so many ways.
 Although extremely intelligent, she was disarmingly modest, not only about her superior intellect but also her striking natural beauty.
 For example, freshman year when I good- naturedly razzed her about being Miss Davis County, she quickly informed me, with a mischievous grin, that she had only entered (and won) the Miss Davis County contest because along with the title came much-needed scholarship money- instantly, dismissing her beauty while unashamedly admitting her financial status.
 Martha was quick to laugh, quirky, funny and my distant but steadfast friend for 50 years.
 Her inquiring mind and innate curiosity found a purposeful outlet in her chosen field of plant pathology where she earned renown.
 I will miss her quick wit, sincerity, and ready smile.
-Martha is a memory worth keepi
+Martha is a memory worth keeping!

 A memorial bench has been placed at the Forbes Building to honor Martha.